What’s your big idea?

 That’s especially true in B2B marketing.
 Your clients work with you for your ideas.
 You’re selling expertise and business results, so you better be able to back it up.
 If you don’t have a perspective, what do you have?

-It’s no secret that I’m obsessed with how thought leadership is changing — I’m burning down my longtime agency job and I started my own solo firm to explore it.
 So to think more about where thought leadership came from and where it’s headed next, I called Jason Mlicki.
 He spends a lot of time studying thought leadership as the principal of Rattleback, a marketing agency for professional services firms.
 He also runs an annual conference about thought-leadership best practices.

 I asked Jason how thought leadership is changing.